GooborgStudios/font_to_svg/README.md

 This code will convert a single character in a TrueType(R) font file into an SVG 'path' shape.

+## Dependencies

+- Core
+    - CMake
+    - Freetype
+- Main Script (GUI)
+    - RapidJSON
+    - WxWidgets

+## Build

+This project uses CMake as its build tool.
+A simple, standard `mkdir build; cd build; cmake ..; make -j8` will do the trick.

+## API

 ### basic usage:

 Let's say you have a TrueType font file, such as the popular